DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 As in the last year participants can submit multiply–accumulate operations (MACs) for 10 seconds of audio prediction, so to have information regarding the computational complexity of the network in terms of multiply-accumulate (MAC) operations.

-We use [THOP: PyTorch-OpCounter][THOP: PyTorch-OpCounter] as the framework to compute the number of multiply-accumulate operations (MACs).
+We use [THOP: PyTorch-OpCounter][THOP: PyTorch-OpCounter] as the framework to compute the number of multiply-accumulate operations (MACs). <br>
 For more information regarding how to install and use THOP, the reader is referred to https://github.com/Lyken17/pytorch-OpCounter. <br>

 ## [sed_scores_eval][sed_scores_eval] based PSDS evaluation